zeinalamah/docimation-test-v1/README.md

 - Simple text highlighting using `==text==`
 - Embedding of charts and shapes as images
 - Basic zoom animation controlled by a camera
+- Preset page sizes like A4 and A3 for consistent layouts
+- Utilities for highlighting and typing animations

 ## Usage